richardpj/react-use-dux/README.md

 ## Thanks

 This project was boostrapped using [create-react-library](https://github.com/transitive-bullshit/create-react-library).
-The code was inspired by the project [redux-react-hook](https://github.com/facebookincubator/redux-react-hook/blob/master/README.md#usemappedstatemapstate) but hopefully I've made some major improvements.
+The code was inspired by the project [redux-react-hook](https://github.com/facebookincubator/redux-react-hook/blob/master/README.md#usemappedstatemapstate) but with a few improvements.

 ## License